programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Calling the first row in the Text_NounPhrases column will reveal the words spaCy has classified as noun phrases.
 In this case, spaCy has identified a wide range of nouns and nouns with modifiers.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY16.png" caption="Figure 16: List of noun phrases from one text in the corpus" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY16.png" caption="Figure 16: List of noun phrases from one text in the corpus" %}

 Ultimately, part of speech tagging is another way to reduce dimensionality of the data and identify how language is being used at the lexico-grammatical level.
 It provides a foundation for Named Entity Recognition, which uses a word's grammatical position as one determinant of whether or not it is a named entity.
 As you will observe below, the large majority of named entities are nouns and noun phrases (though some are numerals).
 Further analysis, like topic modeling, may work when only certain parts of speech, [like nouns,](https://aclanthology.org/U15-1013.pdf), are retained.
 And as we'll explore further below, parts of speech can be used to compare patterns of language use within subsets of a corpora (e.g. texts of different genres and disciplines).